nterreri/thesis/report/appendix.md

 synonym generation tests which require a very large amount of RAM to run efficiently.
-It takes around 3-4 minutes on an 8-core desktop with 8GBs and the amount of memory required to run it *without* thrashing happening as pages are swapped in and out of virtual memory is higher than 8GBs.
+It takes around 3-4 minutes on an 8-core desktop with 8GBs and the amount of memory required to run it *without* thrashing as pages are swapped in and out of virtual memory is higher than 8GBs.

 It is good to notice at this point the difference in runtime between the decoupled unit tests